-Conclusions: The decision to avoid milk is often based on personal perception and "alternative" food intolerance tests, rather than a standardized test.
+Conclusions The decision to avoid milk is often based on personal perception and "alternative" food intolerance tests, rather than a standardized test.

 Hertzler SR, Clancy SM.
 Kefir improves lactose digestion and tolerance in adults with lactose maldigestion.
-Journal of the American Dietetic Association 2003;103:582-587.
+Journal of the American Dietetic Association 2003.
+103:582-587.

-Kefir typically has a larger and more diverse range of microorganisms in its starter culture than yogurt.
-The kefir used in this study contained the following cultures: Streptococcus lactis, Lactobacillus plantarum, Streptococcus cremoris, Lactobacillus casei, Streptococcus diacetylactis, Saccharomyces florentinus and Leuconostoc cremoris.
-This was the first study to evaluate lactose digestion from kefir in adults with lactose maldigestion.
+Persons with lactose intolerance are unable to digest significant amounts of lactose Kefir typically has a larger and more diverse because of a genetically inadequate amount range of microorganisms in its starter of the enzyme lactase.
+Symptoms include culture than yogurt.
+The kefir used in this abdominal pain and bloating, excessive flatus, study contained the following cultures: and watery stools following the ingestion of Streptococcus lactis, Lactobacillus plantarum, foods containing lactose.
+A sizable number Streptococcus cremoris, Lactobacillus casei, of adults believe they are lactose intolerant, Streptococcus diacetylactis, Saccharomyces but do not actually have impaired lactose florentinus and Leuconostoc cremoris. digestion, and some persons with lactase This was the first study to evaluate lactose deficiency can tolerate moderate amounts of digestion from kefir in adults with lactose ingested lactose.

+maldigestion.
 In this randomized study, 15 subjects with lactose maldigestion were fed test meals consisting of 20 g lactose portions of milk (2% reduced fat), plain and raspberry flavored kefir, and plan and raspberry flavored yogurt, each following an overnight fast (12 hours).
 Breath hydrogen was tested and lactose intolerance symptoms were monitored hourly for 8 hours after each test meal.
 Improved lactose digestion from kefir was accompanied by a concomitant improvement in flatus symptom that was comparable with the improvement observed between the flavored and plain yogurt.
 The breath hydrogen response to the flavored yogurt was higher than for plain yogurt.
 An even greater difference was observed between the flavored and plain kefirs.

-Conclusions: The study demonstrated that plain kefir improves lactose digestion just as well as plain yogurt.
+Conclusions The study demonstrated that plain kefir improves lactose digestion just as well as plain yogurt.